 According to data released by the Insurance Institute for Highway Safety, more than 535 fatal crashes resulting in 565 deaths took place on Washington’s roadways in 2017.
 The Association for Safe International Road Travel (ASIRT) estimates that more than 1 million people lose their lives in traffic accidents each year across the world, with 37,000 of these occurring in the United States alone.
 ASIRT predicts that, by 2030, road accidents will be the fifth-leading cause of mortality in the world.

 When you are thinking of taking legal action with regard to the loss of a family member or other loved one, it is important to choose an attorney who is experienced and knowledgeable in handling fatal accident claims.
-At Russell & Hill, PLLC, we specialize in assisting the families of fatal accident victims in recovering damages after losing a loved one.
-These damages are calculated by the courts and assigned a monetary value which may then be paid out to the surviving family members as a cash award.
+At Russell & Hill, PLLC, we assist the families of fatal accident victims in recovering damages after losing a loved one.
+These damages can include loss of earnings, pain and suffering, medical and other expenses, and the value of the loss of relationships with loved ones.

-If your loved one was killed in an accident and you want to speak to a fatal accident attorney in Seattle about your family’s legal options, contact Russell & Hill, PLLC to learn more about your rights under civil law.
+If lost a loved one in an accident and you want to speak to a fatal accident attorney in Seattle about your family’s legal options, contact Russell & Hill, PLLC to learn more about your rights under the law.
 Grieving the loss of a loved one is difficult enough without the added financial strain that can often accompany fatal accidents.
-By filing a lawsuit, you could be eligible to receive financial compensation that could be put toward covering funerary costs and the costs of living as you are in mourning.
+Your family could be eligible to receive financial compensation.
 Contact us for a free consultation today.